-What does Life on Mars mean?
+What do you think Life on Mars means?

 David Bowie: Life on Mars Meaning